ugocei/cq-taggable-image/README.md

 Tags are stored inside a folder called "tags" that is a child of the component's instance node.
 In order to create tags, users must have permission to create nodes under the component's node itself.

 The client-side tagging code is based on a modified version of Karl Mendes' jQuery Photo Tag Plugin at http://karlmendes.com/2010/07/jquery-photo-tag-plugin/

+Source code for the project can be found at https://github.com/ugocei/cq-taggable-image